fluent-wallet/fluent-docs/eSpace/tutorials/react-dapp-global-state.md

 You've successfully converted a single component dapp with local state to a multiple component dapp with global state, using React context and provider.
-You can modify the dapp's global state using functions and data that, when used anywhere in the dapp, will show up-to-date data associated with your MetaMask wallet.
+You can modify the dapp's global state using functions and data that, when used anywhere in the dapp, will show up-to-date data associated with your Fluent wallet.

-You can see the [source code](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-final) for the final state of this dapp tutorial.
+You can see the [source code](https://github.com/fluent-wallet/react-dapp-tutorial/tree/evm-global-state-final) for the final state of this dapp tutorial.